devowlio/node-gitlab-ci/README.md

               job: ts config
 ```

-What does this mean?
+What does this statement do?
 The first job creates the `.gitlab-ci.ts.yml` file dynamically and the second job triggers the child pipeline.
-Learn more about it [here](https://docs.gitlab.com/ee/ci/parent_child_pipelines.html).
-It is recommend to add `.gitlab-ci.ts.yml` to your `.gitignore` file.
+Learn more about this [in the GitLab documentation for child pipelines](https://docs.gitlab.com/ee/ci/parent_child_pipelines.html).
+It is recommended to add the `.gitlab-ci.ts.yml` file to your `.gitignore` file.

 ## Usage

 ### Your first `.gitlab-ci.ts`

-It is a good practice to create a root `.gitlab-ci.ts` in your repository:
+It is a good practice to create a `.gitlab-ci.ts` in the root directory of your repository:

 ```ts
 import { Config, CreateConfigFunction } from "node-gitlab-ci";